codefellows/seattle-code-javascript-401d42/class-32/DISCUSSION.md

-# Reading - Custom Hooks
+# Reading: Context API - Behaviors

 Below you will find some reading material, code samples, and some additional resources that support today's topic and the upcoming lecture.